 - Reasonable honoraria for community partners with limited economic resources will be allowable if justification is provided.

 - Activities should begin within 2 months of agreement letter, and complete within 9 months

 - The title of the project and the proposal for the activities will be uploaded to the CC fellows website as a matter of course unless there are explicit reasons to prevent this.

 - The final report will be uploaded to the CC fellows websites as a matter of course.

 - All outputs should be entered into Researchfish, and links sent to the CC administrators to upload onto the CC fellows website.

-- No more than 2 sides of A4, including the following details
+- Please submit no more than 2 sides of A4, max point 11 Arial, including the following details:

 - Primary contact name and details of the lead organisation.